 Our surgical estimates are comprehensive.
 Your eyelid lift surgery quote will include:

 - Surgical facility costs

 - Medical tests

-Dr. Mess specializes in eyelid surgery at her Columbia, Maryland practice and frequently attracts patients from the Baltimore and Bethesda areas that desire eyelid surgery.
+Dr. Mess specializes in facial plastic surgery at her Columbia, Maryland practice and frequently attracts patients from the Washington DC, Baltimore areas that desire eyelid surgery.
 To see actual results of Dr. Mess’ surgical expertise, please feel free to view eyelid surgery before and after pictures in our photo gallery.
 You can also see additional photos during your consultation.

-Dr. Sarah Mess is a board certified plastic surgeon.
+Dr. Sarah Mess is a board-certified plastic surgeon.
 She is a member of The American Society for Aesthetic Plastic Surgery (ASAPS) and the American Society of Plastic Surgeons (ASPS).
 She is dedicated to providing each of her patients with the results they desire while making sure that they are cared for with the utmost safety.
-To schedule a consultation with Dr. Mess, please call (410) 910-2350 today.
+To schedule a consultation with Dr. Mess, please contact us or call (410) 324-6800 today.

 1Mayo Clinic.
 Blepharoplasty.
 Available: https://www.mayoclinic.org/tests-procedures/blepharoplasty/about/pac-20385174 Accessed November 5, 2019.